cretz/doogie/README.md

 ### Testing

+There are two types of tests, unit and integration tests at `tests/unit` and `tests/integration` respectively.

+#### Integration Tests

-The tests are integration tests and are not yet integrated in `build.go`.
+The integration tests are not yet integrated in `build.go`.
 The tests are written in node.js.
-Make sure you have the latest LTS release of node installed and navigate to `src/tests`.
+Make sure you have the latest LTS release of node installed and navigate to `src/tests/integration`.
 To setup the test infrastructure, run:

     npm install

 To run the tests, make sure a debug instance of Doogie is running then run

     npm test

+#### Unit Tests

+Assuming CEF is built (see the first "Running Build" step), unit tests can be run with:

+    go run build.go unit-test

+Like the `run` command, the `unit-test` command can be given a `release` target, otherwise it defaults to `debug`.

 ### Development